-- Daily attendance is vitally important for you to maintain satisfactory class work.
+- 1. Daily attendance is vitally important for you to maintain satisfactory class work.
 The student will follow attendance policies stated in the Instructional Package. of each course.
 Attend at least 90% of each MIS course, each semester.
-Students falling below the 90% requirement in any MIS course will be withdrawn from the program. - a) Three class tardies or early departure will count as one class absence and towards your 10% allowance.
+Students attending less than 90% of a MIS course will be withdrawn from the course. - a) Three class tardies or early departure will count as one class absence and towards your 10% allowance.